aditya9110/Budget-Tracker/README.md

 2. Verify that all transactions are correctly categorized
 3. Adjust categories if necessary

-- PS: Put the category keywords during payments to ensure accurate categorization in future imports.
+- PS: Put the category keywords during payments to ensure accurate categorization.

 ### **Step 4: Visualize**
 1. Click **"📊 Visualize"**